TreeCoder: Systematic Exploration and Optimisation of Decoding and Constraints for LLM Code Generation: Data Availability Statement

 \paragraph{Stage 2 – Evaluate on the Test Set.} We then test the best configurations on the test dataset split of the MBPP to assess whether the optimised settings generalise to unseen programs.
-Table~\ref{tab:decoding_flat_public_private} also presents the corresponding results on the validation split.
-While overall accuracies decrease slightly, reflecting the higher difficulty of the test set, the same qualitative trends persist: \emph{configurations that incorporate unit-test constraints and use larger populations consistently outperform the unconstrained baseline}, \ie the default implementation for \codellama~ provided by Hugging Face which uses sampling and generates a single sequence without any constraints.
+Table ~\ref{tab:decoding_flat_public_private} also presents the corresponding results on the validation split.
+While overall accuracies decrease slightly, reflecting the higher difficulty of the test set, the same qualitative trends persist: \emph{configurations that incorporate unit-test constraints and use larger populations consistently outperform the unconstrained baseline}, \ie the default implementations for \codellama~ and CodeLlama 13B which use sampling and generate a single sequence without any constraints.

 \paragraph{\textbf{Finding the best LM configuration}} Next, we run an optimisation experiment to choose the optimal LM configuration among \codellama, \deepseekshort and \mistralshort for accuracy and a soft time limit of 10 seconds, using the test/validation split of MBPP.
 This experiment also includes the \noexp constraint, which suppresses the generation of natural-language explanations.